 - Just in time fit testing was proposed however, there may not be sufficient time to put this in place, between pandemic virus emergence and the first UK impact.
 It was agreed that there is no substitute for a rolling programme of fit-testing in NHS trusts during inter-pandemic periods.
-There should be a caveat about fit testing in any recommendations. - Consider rotating UK stockpile coming to end of shelf life into the NHS for business as usual.
+There should be a caveat about the importance of fit testing in any subsequent updating of infection control guidance. - Consider rotating UK stockpile coming to end of shelf life into the NHS for business as usual.